The Benefits of Group Drawing for Children: Socialization and Creative Collaboration

 Group dynamics: a driving force for children's creativity

-Stimulating imagination through interaction
+Stimulating the imagination through interaction

 Promoting shared artistic expression

-Group drawing: a social learning ground
+Group drawing: a field for social learning

 Developing cooperation and empathy